changkaizhao/FishEyeRemaper/README.md

 In remaper,two expanding ways(sphere and barrel) are implemented.

-###If you have any questions please feel free to contact me or report issues.
+###If you have any questions please feel free to report issues.
->Email:changkaizhao1006@gmail.com